MReintop/DataEngProject_Team2/Memes_neo4jdesktop.md

 * CREATE INDEX FOR  (origin:Origin) ON (origin.originLinks)
 * CREATE INDEX FOR  (search:Search) ON (search.SearchIntLinks)

-## to delete all nodes and relationships
+## To delete all nodes and relationships
 MATCH (n)
 DETACH DELETE n